SandeepGKP/SpendSmart/README.md

-# EXPENSEEASE - Expense and Bill Management Tool
+# EXPENSEEASE - Budget & Bill Organizer

 ExpenseEase is a comprehensive expense and bill management application that helps users track expenses, split bills with friends, and digitally store receipts and warranties.
 Built with a modern full-stack architecture using React on the frontend and Node.js with Express on the backend.